 You have an hour on the island to follow the path and take a walk.
 The colony on Isla Magdalena is the biggest penguin colony I have ever seen.
 They were everywhere, standing watch in front of their burrows, grooming each other and looking after their offspring.
 By the time we went, in January, the babies were already big enough to start losing their fluffy plumage.

 I looked it up online but could not find an exact number of how many penguins live on Isla Magdalena.
 It might be around a hundred thousand, more or less, that come here every year to nest.
-Once the babies are old enough to continue on their own, the penguins migrate north for four thousand kilometers, until they reach Brazil’s southern coast.
+Once the babies are old enough to continue on their own, the penguins migrate north for four thousand kilometres, until they reach Brazil’s southern coast.

 5 – 6h